MRCpy.CMRC

 Solving the minimax risk optimization problem.

-is the number of features.- Y
+n_samplesis the number of training samples andn_featuresis the number of features.- Y

-Labels corresponding to the training instances used only to compute the expectation estimates.
+array-like of shape (n_samples, 1), default =None Labels corresponding to the training instances used only to compute the expectation estimates.

 - X_array-like of shape (

-), default = None These instances are optional and when given, will be used in the minimax risk optimization.
+n_samples2,n_dimensions), default = None These instances are optional and when given, will be used in the minimax risk optimization.
 These extra instances are generally a smaller set and give an advantage in training time.

 - X